hzeller/folve/README.md

       -f           : Operate in foreground; useful for debugging.
       -o <mnt-opt> : other generic mount parameters passed to fuse.
       -d           : High volume fuse debug log.
 Implies -f.

-The Folve filesystem will determine the samplerate/bits/channels and attempt to find the right filter in the filter directory.
-If there is a filter, the output is filtered on-the-fly, otherwise the original file is returned.

 If you're listening to classical music, opera or live-recordings, then you certainly want to switch on gapless convolving with `-g`.
 If a file ends with